-Balisong or butterfly knives are some of the most versatile tools you can have in an emergency survival or self-defense situation.
-The utility, concealability and, let’s face it, downright stylish appearance of balisong knives make them a popular go-to carry choice among knife enthusiasts the world over.
+Balisong, or butterfly knives, are some of the most versatile tools you can have in an emergency survival or self-defense situation.
+The utility, concealability and, let’s face it, downright stylish appearance of balisong knives make them a popular go-to carry choice among knife enthusiasts around the world.

 1. Flip Opening

 The standard flip opening is likely the very first trick your favorite high-profile balisong knife work professionals learned, and it’s an excellent place to start.
 A successful flip opening will open the blade by rotating it 360 degrees to the open position in one, smooth motion.

 The trick behind the flip opening is learning how to manipulate the flip mechanism of your knife with the movement of your wrist and not your fingers while keeping control of the safety handle.
 Mastering the flip opening gives beginners a better feel for the mechanics of their knife and how it works in their hands.